dougeby/IntuneDocs/InTuneDocs/DeployUse/common-windows-pc-management-tasks-with-the-microsoft-intune-computer-client.md

 2. Select one or more computers, and then choose **Remote Tasks** &gt; **Restart Computer**.

-3. To view the task status, choose **Remote Tasks** in the bottom right corner of the page.
+3. To view the task status, choose **Remote Tasks** in the lower right corner of the page.

 4. In the **Task Status** dialog box, review the current remote tasks, task status, device name, and any reported errors.